-We all know that reeling sensation that we sometimes get; whether it’s from spinning around too quickly, standing up too quickly, or for some other medical reason, dizziness is not a pleasant sensation.
+We all know that reeling sensation that we sometimes get.
+It could be from spinning around too quickly, standing up too quickly, or for some other medical reason.
+No matter the cause, dizziness is not a pleasant sensation.

 Dizziness can be long term or short term, and sometimes the level of the dizziness can be severe.
 But what causes us to get dizzy?
 Have you ever felt dizzy in just your eyes?
-Read on to learn more about dizziness, why we get dizzy, and what it has to do with your eyes!
+Read on to learn more about dizziness and why we get dizzy.
+And, what it has to do with your eyes!

-Dizziness means feeling woozy, lightheaded, unsteady, or feeling the sensation of moving without physically moving your body.
+Dizziness means feeling woozy, lightheaded and unsteady.
+Or, feeling the sensation of moving without physically moving your body.
 You may also feel like your head is “swimming.”
-You may have these symptoms while sitting or lying down, but it is also really common to have them upon standing up, especially if you stand up very quickly.
+You may have these symptoms while sitting or lying down.
+It is also really common to have them upon standing up, especially if you stand up very quickly.
 You are more likely to feel some of these symptoms if you haven’t eaten much and stand up much too quickly.

 Many people describe another sensation as feeling dizzy in just the eyes.
 While this is a common feeling, being dizzy really comes from your inner ear, not your eyes.
-But, if your eyes feel dizzy leading to blurry vision, you may be suffering from eye strain, which can be fixed by simply resting your eyes.
+But, if your eyes feel dizzy and you have blurry vision, you may be suffering from eye strain.
+You can avoid eye strain by simply resting your eyes.

 The Inner Ear and Conditions that Cause Dizziness

 Our bodies need to be balanced in order to prevent dizziness.
-There are several different dysfunctions that can lead to the inner ear becoming unbalanced, which in turn leads to dizziness.
+There are several different dysfunctions that can lead to the inner ear becoming unbalanced.
+They each can, in turn, lead to dizziness.
 Usually, dizziness is not serious.
 Sometimes it can even be a side effect of certain medications.

 Meniere’s syndrome is related to the balance of the fluids in your inner ear.
 This disorder usually occurs in one ear, not both.
-If you have symptoms such as episodes of ringing in the ear, hearing loss, muffled hearing, ear fullness, nausea, or vertigo, then you may have Meniere’s syndrome.
+If you have these symptoms, you may have Meniere’s syndrome.